 The proposed bill establishes the "Blind Information Access Act," which mandates the state librarian to contract with an organization to provide on-demand information access services for individuals who are blind, visually impaired, deafblind, or print disabled.
 These services will include access to digital content through various formats such as audio, electronic text, and braille, covering a range of publications and emergency alerts.
-The bill also creates the "Blind Information Access Fund," which will be financed through transfers from the Kansas Universal Service Fund (KUSF).
-The state librarian is required to estimate the costs of these services annually and report to the legislature, ensuring that funds are allocated appropriately.
+The bill also creates the "Blind Information Access Fund," which will be funded through transfers from the Kansas Universal Service Fund (KUSF) based on annual cost estimates provided by the state librarian.

 Statutes affected: